Punvireakroth/Web-Development-Progress/Responsive_Design/README.md

 ## Grid Columns

 Column are the verticle line it usaully consist of 12 and can be change throughout the program.

+## Grid Rows

+The row is the horizontal line on the grid.
+It’s used to wrap the element in order to organize and order also allows to have whitespace.